Integrated Neuroscience Center

 Alzheimer Disease Alzheimer disease is a disease that affects the brain and nervous system.
 It is a type of dementia that happens when nerve cells in the brain die.

-Early-Onset Alzheimer Disease Alzheimer disease most commonly affects older adults, but it can also affect people in their 30s or 40s.
-When Alzheimer disease occurs in someone under age 65, it is known as early-onset (or younger-onset) Alzheimer disease.
+Early-Onset Alzheimer Disease Alzheimer disease most commonly affects older adults.
+But it can also affect people in their 30s or 40s.
+When Alzheimer disease occurs in someone younger than age 65, it is known as early-onset (or younger-onset) Alzheimer disease.

 Stages of Alzheimer Disease Alzheimer disease is a brain disorder that causes memory loss, confusion, and changes in personality.
 It is a type of dementia.